Mocha Cupcakes (Coffee Cupcakes)

 Filling and Decoration

 - Mix everything until just combined.
 DO NOT overmix!

-- In a mixing bowl, add butter and shortening.
+- While the cupcakes are baking, start preparing the frosting.
+In a mixing bowl, add butter and shortening.
 Mix until they are thoroughly combined.

 - Add cocoa powder, espresso powder and brewed coffee.

 - Mix until everything is smooth and creamy.

 - Add powdered sugar (1 cup at a time) and keep mixing.

 - Continue mixing until you end up with smooth and creamy icing.

 - Use a big piping tip (e.g. Tip 1M) to make a hollow center in each cupcake.

 - Fill it with melted caramel.
 You can use store bought caramel sauce or melt some caramels in the microwave with some heavy cream.